coleifer/peewee/docs/peewee/database.rst

    # At this point, the User and Tweet models are NOT bound to any database.

-   # Let's bind them to the Postgres database:
+   # Bind them to the Postgres database:
    postgres_db.bind([User, Tweet])

-   # Now we will temporarily bind them to the sqlite database:
+   # Temporarily bind them to the sqlite database:
    with sqlite_db.bind_ctx([User, Tweet]):
        # User and Tweet are now bound to the sqlite database.
        assert User._meta.database is sqlite_db